Silverhza/Athernet/README.md

 Athernet is a toy network that transmits data through audio connections.
 We implemented most of the functionalities in the order of project 1, project 2, project 3, and project 4 (each project is based on the previous project).
 The detailed requirements for each project can be found in the corresponding folder.

-# Acknowledgement
+## Acknowledgements

-This project was completed with https://github.com/Silverhza.
+This project adopts from the course project of Computer Networks 2020 Fall at Shanghaitech University, and was completed with [Silverhza](https://github.com/Silverhza).

 ## Prerequisites

 We strongly recommend that you run the code in a conda environment with `Python 3.7.9`.
-The code has been tested on a Windows 10 machine.
+The code has been tested both on a Windows 10 machine and on a MacOS MacBook Pro.

 ```bash
 bitarray 1.6.0